dhellmann/pymotw/PyMOTW/cgitb/index.rst

 HTML Output
 ===========

-Of course, since cgitb was originally developed for handling exceptions in web apps, no discussion would be complete without an example of the HTML output it produces.
+Because :mod:`cgitb` was originally developed for handling exceptions in web apps, no discussion would be complete without an example of the HTML output it produces.

 .. include:: cgitb_html_output.py
    :literal:
    :start-after: #end_pymotw_header

-By leaving out the ``format`` argument (or specifying ``html``), the traceback format changes to HTML output.
+By leaving out the *format* argument (or specifying ``html``), the traceback format changes to HTML output.

 .. image:: html_error.png